ava-labs/avalanche-docs/docs/subnets/reference-cli-commands.md

 ### Subnet Import

-The `subnet import` command imports a Subnet configuration from a file or a git repository.
+The `subnet import` command imports configurations into avalanche-cli.

+This command supports importing from a file created on another computer, or importing from subnets running public networks (e.g. created manually or with the deprecated subnet-cli)

+#### Import from a file

 To import from a file, you can optionally provide the path as a command line argument.
 Alternatively, running the command without any arguments triggers an interactive wizard.